imloonatik/uo-sagas-assistant-scripts/safe_lumberjack/README.md

 ## 📋 Overview

-Safe Lumberjack is a custom script designed for the UO Sagas shard.
-It automates the lumberjacking process while handling targeting, weight management, and tool usage intelligently and safely.
+Safe Lumberjack is a scripting macro for the UO Sagas Assistant.
+It automates lumberjacking with smart targeting, automatic tool handling, and weight-based log processing.

 ---